in one of Shakespeare's Plays

 take a genius to detect that there is something rather strange going

-on behind the scenes in Anthony and Cleopatra.
+on behind the scenes in Antony and Cleopatra.
 Whilst the setting in

 ancient Egypt makes it entirely natural for the author to draw parallels